 Also, follow up on things you haven’t heard back in a while.
 It’s a great feeling to throw back the ball because it frees up your mind.

 2. Unsubscribe from Newsletters

 Don’t remember when you subscribed to that newsletter?
-Unroll.me is a great tool to help you filter and unsubscribe to all the unwanted emails.
-Otherwise, a simple search in your inbox with the term “unsubscribe” will show you loads of newsletters you can easily opt out from.
+Use a tool that helps you to unsubscribe to all the unwanted emails or simply search in your inbox the term “unsubscribe” and it will show you loads of newsletters you can easily opt out from.

 Clear out your timeline and unfollow the people which haven’t posted in a long time or whose contribution you don’t enjoy.
 Sometimes you find yourself following people you don’t even remember who they are or why you followed them in the first place.

 Check all your upcoming Facebook events and make sure they are still relevant for you.
 Delete the ones that are not anymore of your interest and the ones you can’t go to.
 This way you won’t get anymore bothered with irrelevant notifications and reminders.

 Clear out your pending invitations, either accept or ignore them.
 Also clean up the message inbox.
 It will give you better focus once you need to do business.

 Another classic: adding articles over articles to your Pocket.
 Clear out the articles you don’t read anymore.
 You’ll have less, yet more relevant content to read.

 Make an overview of all the services you’re paying for on a monthly basis and revise them.
 Do you still need all of them or can you get rid of a few?